Building Resilience – Start with yourself!

 Flawed habitual responses

-8 common ones are below.
-Which are you :
+8 common ones are shown below.
+Which ones do you use?

 Conclusion jumping: We have multiple biases that affect our thinking.
 Conclusion jumpers make decisions based on very little evidence and convince themselves that they are right.